tindyc/crypto_course/TESTING.md

 * Landing page video - The landing page video does not work on iphones.
 It would disaply a static image as a background of the landing text instead of actually loading and playing the video at the back.
 This is because the brower on iphone does not support the large mp4 file.
 I have tried to add ``playsinline`` within the HTML for the video as suggested on slack, but did not fix the issue.
 I have yet to find a solution to this.
 This is out of my current knowledge and skills and I would like to do some further research on my part later.

 * Not secure warning or Unsecure connection - This site has a "not secure" warning displayed on the browser address bar, this prevents me from using certain online tools for responsiveness testing.
 I manually tested these on several mobile devices and Google ChromeDevTools allowed responsiveness testing also.
 I had a look into the [django documentaion](https://docs.djangoproject.com/en/2.2/topics/security/#ssl-https) on how to enforce https with Django.
 Due to time contrains, I will have to work on this at a later stage.
+The insecure error only showed up once and is no longer showing.